Yosemite Sightseer murders

 Carole and Julie Sund

-Because of the discovery of Sund's wallet in suburban Modesto, police, and FBI searched "the logical routes in and out of that spot, interviewing homeowners and business owners and others who may have seen them."
+Because of the discovery of Sund's wallet in suburban Modesto, police and FBI searched "the logical routes in and out of that spot, interviewing homeowners and business owners and others who may have seen them."
 The Bureau relocated its headquarters from Yosemite to Modesto at this point and, on February 28, twelve days after the women's disappearance, hinted that it is no longer treating the Sund incident as a missing person case but as murder.
 More than a thousand leads, they confessed, produced nothing.
 Still, the Bureau intensified its search, recruiting more high-tech equipment and air support.

 The other Sund children believed their mother and sister Juli would be returned.
 But by the middle of March, their hopes faded.
 "Her mother, sisters, and a family friend had been missing for a month by the time Gina Sund read her poem in front of a thousand or so people who gathered in Modesto," writes Time. "'Deep in my heart, I know something my mind does not want to learn,' said Gina,13.
 'I try to stay strong because I know that's what you'd want your baby to be, but, Mommy, I don't want you to leave me.'"